synaodev/leviathan-racket/readme.md

 # Leviathan Racket
 This is the current official repository for Leviathan Racket.
-I hope to release in Winter 2021.
+I work on this game in my spare time, so there is no release date currently.
 ## Required Dependencies
 - [fmt](https://github.com/fmtlib/fmt)
 - [openal](https://github.com/kcat/openal-soft)